Routes

 To access user names from the snipped above, you'd need to use an integer as the key.
 However, if a user decides to add their own configuration and accidentally puts quotes around, the key will be interpreted as a string, therefore, cannot be accessed using a route with an integer.
 Read more below for BoostedYAML's solution to this problem.

-String routes are represented by strings, which contain only string keys which are separated by the configured separator - just like file paths.
+String routes are represented by strings, which contain only string keys which are separated by - just like file paths.

 Assuming the snippet from above, you access anyone's name, because route to them contains an integer.
 That's when KeyFormat.STRING (already a default) comes into play: it converts are non-string keys to strings when the document is (re)loaded (irrevocable after saving).
 That means, the snippet would now look like this: